 Use the negative effects of clutter to motivate you to simplify!

-Knowing more about the negative effects of clutter and what clutter is stealing from your life can help you continue on your path towards simplifying and decluttering your home and your life.
+Knowing more about the negative effects of clutter and what clutter is stealing from your life can help you continue on your path toward simplifying and decluttering your home and your life.

 No one wants to be stolen from.
 As you begin to see the different ways “stuff” and clutter are stealing from you, use it to fuel your motivation to clear the clutter.
 All so you can regain your time, space and control over your life!